Secure multi-party quantum computation protocol for quantum circuits: the exploitation of triply-even quantum error-correcting codes: Introduction

 The paper is organized as follows.
 In Sec.~\ref{sec:mpqc_summary}, we briefly overview our MPQC protocol.
-Then, in Sec.~\ref{sec:assumptions_and_definitions}, we declare our assumptions and definitions necessary for construction of the MPQC protocol.
+Then, in Sec.~\ref{sec:assumptions_and_definitions}, we declare our assumptions and definitions necessary for the construction of the MPQC protocol.
 We describe our assumptions on communication channels in Sec.~\ref{subsec:communication_channels}, and our assumptions on the properties of the adversary in Sec.~\ref{subsec:adversary}.
 In Sec.~\ref{subsec:css_qeccs}, we define properties common to any type of CSS QECCs, and in Sec.~\ref{subsec:triply-even_css_qeccs}, we discuss a sub-class of general CSS QECCs called triply-even CSS QECCs.
 Subsequently, in Sec.~\ref{sec:mpqc_subroutines}, we outline all the subroutines involved in the MPQC protocol: the VHSS protocol in Sec~\ref{subsec:vhss_protocol} and the gate teleportation protocol in Sec.~\ref{subsec:gate_teleportation_protocol}.
 After that, in Sec.~\ref{sec:mpqc_protocol}, we present a detailed outline of our MPQC protocol.
 Next, in Sec.~\ref{sec:security_mpqc_protocol}, we prove the security of our MPQC protocol.
-In particular, we begin with stating the security framework as well as the security definition of our MPQC protocol in Sec.~\ref{subsec:security_statements}, and then find that the security proof of our MPQC protocol should be identical to the previously suggested MPQC protocol in Sec.~\ref{subsec:security_proof}.
+In particular, we begin with stating the security framework as well as the security definition of our MPQC protocol in Sec.~\ref{subsec:security_statements}, and then we find that the security proof of our MPQC protocol should be identical to the previously suggested MPQC protocol in Sec.~\ref{subsec:security_proof}.
+Moreover, to be self-contained, we briefly present the security proof of our MPQC protocol in Secs.~\ref{subsubsec:ideal_protocol} and \ref{subsubsec:real_protocol}.
 Finally, Sec.~\ref{sec:summary} is devoted to the summary.